aorellan/aorellan/README.md

 - 👋 Hi, I’m @aorellan
-- 👀 I’m interested in Java Simulations
+- 👀 I’m interested in Robotics
-- 🌱 I’m currently learning Java
 - 📫 How to reach me aorellan@uoguelph

 <!---